sirarthur3/vsts-docs/docs/pipelines/process/phases.md

   strategy:
     matrix: $[ dependencies.generator.outputs['mtrx.legs'] ]
   steps:
-  - script: echo $(myvar) # echos A or B depending on which leg is running
+  - script: Write-Output $(myvar) # Write-Outputs A or B depending on which leg is running
 ```

 ::: moniker-end